 Since you took the time to write out the master list now assign certain tasks to a day of the week.
 For me, I will assign the Kitchen and Living Room on the same day.
 They are one-room separated by a carpet and tile line.
 I can move through both rooms.
 Sunday I dedicate to laundry because it’s our day to relax at home.
 I know we won’t be going anywhere because of work or school the next day.

 I am working towards Saturday’s being our free day that everything is clean by that day.
 So we can spend the day out doing fun family things.
 Yet if it doesn’t happen we at least speed clean the main areas of the house.
-Which means the house “looks” clean because I can close the doors to the other rooms.
+This means the house “looks” clean because I can close the doors to the other rooms.

 6. Tackle the main areas Living Room, Kitchen, Bathroom